HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 jupyter lab --NotebookApp.iopub_data_rate_limit=1.0e10
 ```

 Open the `algorihtms_evaluation_plots.ipynb` in your browser.
-Before executing the notebook's cells, update the experiment's input folder and the output folder in the `Parse the parameters evaluation experiments` code.
+Before executing the notebook's cells, update the experiment's input folder and the output folder in the `Parse the parameters evaluation experiments` section.
 > Change the output folder to avoid collisions with the graphs of this repository.

 With the folders updated, start the kernel and run all cells to generate the CSV table and plot the graphs.
-That`s it, the network-wide table etnries offloading algorihtms evaluation is over.
-ANalyze the results and compare with the ones in our paper.
+That`s it, the network-wide table entries offloading algorihtms evaluation is over.
+Analyze the results and compare with the ones in our paper.

 ## Obtaining the baseline alerts